HB91 Alabama 2014 Session

 - Voter registration, applications, delivered to appropriate board of registrars within 48 hours after collection, penalties

-This bill would require each person or entity who collects voter registration applications to deliver the applications to the appropriate board of registrars within 72 hours after the collection of the applications.
+HB91 would require anyone who collects voter registration applications to deliver them to the local board of registrars within 72 hours, with criminal penalties for noncompliance.

 - Subjects